taazarel/Voheim/World's End.md

 ### Propulsion

 ### Weapons & Armaments
+Two cannons powered by craft-crystals, one on each side of the ship.
+An additional harpoon for boarding ships, and tisen which when fully grown can be utilized as a strike-team.
 ### Armor & Defences

 ### Communication Tools & Systems
+There are pipes on the ship allowing for easy verbal communication between stations.
+As well as bells for sounding the alarm, lunch and so on.
 ### Sensors:

 ### Additional & Auxiliary Systems